MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 4. Select **Buy**, and then complete your order preferences.
 5. Select **Check out now**.

-Cost of indexing connector content is $1000/month for each million items.
-This is assessed for items exceeding the entitled quota for each tenant (see below).
+Cost of indexing connector content is $1000/month for every million items.
+This is assessed for items exceeding the entitled quota for each tenant (refer next section).

 ## Entitlement built into Microsoft 365 or Office 365 E5 licenses